The New Zealand Registered Architects Board (NZRAB) is required by statute and regulation to:

 We have published our latest newsletter, which includes:

-— UK mutual recognition agreement
+— new trilateral recognition agreement

 You can read it here.